 Now, let's dive into how this ratio is calculated.

-How the Visa Acquirer Monitoring Program 2025 Affects High-Risk Merchants
+Calculating the Visa Acquirer Monitoring Program 2026 Ratio

 VAMP Ratio = (Fraud Reports + Total Disputes) ÷ Total Settled Transactions